-Determination of the applicability of the ORMP to a development project shall be made as follows:
+Applicability of the ORMP to a development project shall be made as follows:

-- 1. Planning staff and applicant determine if oak resources exist on the property and if the proposed project would impact any of the oak resources. - 2.
-Oak resources are mapped, quantified, and categorized (oak woodland, individual native oak tree, and/or Heritage Tree) by a qualified professional hired by the applicant and documented in an oak resources technical report. - 3.
+- 1. Oak resources are mapped, quantified, and categorized (oak woodland, individual native oak tree, and/or Heritage Tree) by a Qualified Professional hired by the applicant and documented in an oak resources technical report. - 2.
 Oak resources impacts are quantified in the oak resources technical report.
 Oak resources impacts are calculated by identifying all disturbed areas as proposed, including: - a.
 Roads, driveways, and access drives; - b.
 Graded areas for building pads, parking lots, staging areas, and other improvements; and - c.
-Other disturbed areas resulting in oak resources impacts including septic system leach fields, above- and below-ground utilities, and defensible space vegetation removal for new construction. - 4.
-The proposed oak woodland impact area is compared with the total on-site oak woodland area to determine the appropriate mitigation ratio. - 5.
-Impacts to individual native oak trees and/or Heritage Trees are determined and the sum of impacted trunk diameter (dbh) calculated. - 6.
+Other disturbed areas resulting in oak resources impacts including septic system leach fields, above- and below-ground utilities, and defensible space vegetation removal for new construction. - 3.
+The proposed oak woodland impact area is compared with the total on-site oak woodland area to determine the appropriate mitigation ratio. - 4.
+Impacts to individual native oak trees and/or Heritage Trees are determined and the sum of impacted trunk diameter (dbh) calculated. - 5.
 If applicable, the applicant proposes mitigation for impacts to oak woodlands in an oak resources technical report by one of the following mechanisms: - a.
 Deed restriction and/or conservation easement dedication (on-site), conservation easement acquisition (off-site), acquisition in fee title by a land conservation organization (on-site and/or off-site); - b.
 In-lieu fee payment at the ratio determined by percentage of on-site oak woodland impact and based on the currently-adopted per-acre fee amount; - c.
 Replacement planting on-site within an area subject to a deed restriction or conservation easement; - d.
 Replacement planting off-site within an area subject to a conservation easement or acquisition in fee title by the County or a County-approved land conservation organization; or - e.
 A combination of two or more of the above provisions.